Mel-iza/Mel-Iza/README.md

 <div align="justify">
    <span style="display: block; text-align: center; font-size: 10px;"

    Hello, I’m Mel! <b>(She/Her)</b>.
 I work as a Machine Learning Engineer in the Technology and Innovation department at Weni by VTEX.
 My role involves integrating, training, and evaluating AI models using NLP techniques, focusing on LLMs.
-I primarily use Python for machine learning and deep learning, working with in Natural Language Generation (NGL) and Natural Language Understanding (NLU).
-My tasks include creating model experiments, tuning hyperparameters, evaluating performance, checking inference and latency, manipulating artifacts, quantizing models, and staying updated through research.
+I use Python as my primary language to work on tasks related to natural language generation (NGL) and understanding (NLU).
+My tasks include creating model experiments, tuning hyperparameters, evaluating performance, manipulating artifacts, quantizing models, assist in designing and building workflows for model training and evaluation, and staying updated through research.
    I also have experience as a project tutor and learning facilitator in the Data Science and Machine Learning course at Tera, where I helped students with projects.
-I recently graduated in Systems Analysis and Development and hold a bachelor’s degree in Philosophy from UFOP.
+I recently graduated in Systems Analysis and Development and hold a bachelor’s degree in Philosophy.
    </span>
 </div>
 ⭐